 The quantities being measured here are often referred to as substitution (sub), insertion (ins) and deletion (del) penalties.
 For this study, these three penalties are assigned equal weights of 1.
 A dynamic programming algorithm is used to find the optimal alignment between the reference and hypothesis based on these weights.
 Though there are versions of this metric that perform time-aligned scoring in which both the reference and hypothesis must include start and end times, this metric is most commonly used without time alignment information.

-The metric is best demonstrated using the two examples shown in Figure 5.
-In the first example, the reference signal had three seizure events but the hypothesis only detected two seizure events, so there were two insertion errors.
-In the second example the hypothesis missed the third seizure event, so there were two deletion errors.
+The metric is best demonstrated using the two examples shown in Figure 5 where we consider both classes “seiz” and “bckg” as target classes and calculate total erros.In the first example, the reference signal has bckg-seiz sequence train of 5 events but in hypothesis two more additional events are detected, so there are two insertion errors.
+Second example is the same as the first with swapped reference and hypothesis transcriptions where two additional labels in the reference causes two deletion errors.
 For convenience, lowercase symbols indicate correct detections while uppercase symbols indicate errors.
 The asterisk symbol is used to denote deletion and insertion errors.
 Note that there is ambiguity in these alignments.
 For example, it is not really clear which of the three seizure events in the second example corresponded to each of the seizure events in the hypothesis.
 Nevertheless, this ambiguity doesn’t really influence the overall scoring.
-Though this type of scoring might at first seem highly inaccurate since it ignores time alignments of the hypotheses, it has been surprisingly effective in scoring machine learning systems in sequential data applications (e.g., speech recognition) [12][35].
+Though this type of scoring might at first seem highly inaccurate since it ignores time alignments of the hypotheses, it has been surprisingly effective in scoring machine learning systems in sequential data applications (e.g., speech recognition) [12][35] and can also be used for EEG events.
+For example, a sequence, background event followed by an eye-blink followed by a Posterior Dominant Rhythm (PDR), can be evaluated for normal/abnormal record classification.